Badvillain: 2024-2025: Debut with Overstep

 In April 2024, BPM Entertainment revealed they would be launching their first girl group composed of their own trainees, having debuted Viviz two years prior with former members of Gfriend.
 In May, they began sharing teasers, with the group due to debut in the first half of 2024.
 Two dance videos were released for songs "Hurricane" and "+82", revealing a lineup of seven members but not yet confirming their names.

 On June 3, the group made their debut with the release of single album Overstep, with the lead single "Badvillain", the previously teased "+82", and another unreleased song "Baditude".
 The music video for the lead single exceeded 10 million views 17 hours after its release, the fastest for a 2024 girl group debut.
 "Badvillain" is a bass hip-hop dance song.
 Lyrically, it conveys the message of advancing towards a goal reflecting personal desires rather than other people's opinions.
 In a review for IZM, Kim Tae-hoon praised the rapping in the first half of the song but said that "as it approaches the second half, it loses its balance due to variations that border on overindulgence".
 Kim commented that it displays Badvillain's style but fails to stand out from other girl crush releases.
 BPM later confirmed that "Hurricane" would be commercially released, first on Korean platforms on June 24 then global platforms on June 26.
 "Hurricane" is a trap hip-hop song that incorporates synthesizers and heavy bass.
-On September 15, 2025, Badvillain released the single "Villain".
+On September 15, 2025, Badvillain released the single "Thriller".